 The National Duals represented the pinnacle of team versus team dual-format competition in the NCAA, and the finals of the 1999 edition featured as close a contest as imaginable.
 In fact, the teams contesting the dual so evenly matched one another in the first nine weight classes, that the entire tournament's result would rest on the outcome of the contest between the wrestlers in the tenth and final weight class.
 The heavyweights would take the mat, and the winner would take all.

 Conventional wisdom favored Iowa in this situation.
 Their heavyweight, Wes Hand, a returning All-American, enjoyed the number 2 ranking in the entire nation.
-Iowa, in essence, had already won, at least my dad and I thought so, at least until Minnesota's brand new heavyweight strode into the circle.
+Iowa, in essence, had already won, at least my dad and I thought so, until Minnesota's brand-new heavyweight strode into the circle.

 I have never seen a college wrestler that looked like Brock Lesnar, and I probably never will again.
-He appeared as if he had, Cool World-style, leapt from the cover of a Jim Lee comic book illustration and into real life.
-He was ridiculously freaking swole, and had a look in his eye like he had showed itching to hand out a country ass whoopin'.
+He appeared as if he had, Cool World-style, emerged from the cover of a Jim Lee comic book illustration and transformer into a flesh and blood person.
+He was ridiculously freaking swole, and had a look in his eye like he had an itching to hand out a country ass whoopin'.

 Even more impressive, this mountain of a man could actually wrestle.
 He certainly laid a beating on poor Wes Hand.
-He started the match throwing Hand's elbows skyward and blasting in on a running freight train double with terrifying force.
+He opened the scoring of the match by flinging Hand's elbows skyward and blasting in on a running freight- train double of terrifying force.
 A minute or two later he locked up a near-side cradle, flipped Hand over like a toddler and pinned the Hawkeye heavy.

 In his first day in a Minnesota singlet, Lesnar crushed the nation's second ranked heavyweight, won the nation's top dual-meet tournament for his team and caused my father and the rest of the college wrestling community to curse in shock.